WE'RE ABOUT TO UPGRADE YOUR EXPERIENCE

 About the Job

-Royal Australian Navy Medical Sailors (MED) belong to the Navy Health Services Branch of the Australian Defence Force and are responsible for the provision of healthcare to support and maintain the health and well-being of RAN personnel.
+Medic Submariners (known in the Navy as Medical Sailor Submariners) belong to the Navy Health Services Branch of the Australian Defence Force and are responsible for the provision of healthcare to support and maintain the health and well-being of RAN personnel.

 The roles of the RAN Medic: